Himalaya-Library/Himalaya/README.md

 # Himalaya

-Himalaya can calculate corrections of the order O((alpha_b + alpha_t)*alpha_s^2 ) to the CP-even Higgs mass matrix in the DR-bar scheme using the results of Kant et al. (arXiv:0803.0672, arXiv:1005.5709).
+Himalaya can calculate corrections of order O((alpha_b + alpha_t)*alpha_s^2 ) to the CP-even Higgs mass matrix in the DR-bar scheme using the results of Kant et al. (arXiv:0803.0672, arXiv:1005.5709).

 ## Requirements
 The program requires: